Last Updated on December 15, 2022 by Jayprakash Prajapati

 2. Sell put.

 This sell-off can also be through spin-offs or devours.
-Which makes the spin-off a new entity with the shares being distributed on a pro-rata basis to the existing shareholders of the parent company.
+This makes the spin-off a new entity with the shares being distributed on a pro-rata basis to the existing shareholders of the parent company.
 A separation is a form of sell-sell.
 This activity is identified as cell-off.

 3. Demerger or corporate division or division.